balena-io-experimental/balena-virt/README.md

 ## Configuration

 Guests are defined using a `guests.yml` YAML config.
+By default, the application looks for this file in the current directly, but the path can be specified as the environment variable `GUEST_CONFIG_PATH`.
 The `templates` array specifies machine configuration templates that can be used to launch fleets.
 Template variables correlate directly to QEMU command line arguments for the most part, with few exceptions.
 Notably, the `append` array can be used to add arguments to the command line directly.

 Variable substitution is also supported in templates, using double curly brace (`{{var}}`) syntax.
 Currently, the `guestId` variable can be substituted, to identify machine specific resources, such as disk, and logs.